wayfair-incubator/bigquery-buildkite-plugin/README.md

 The directory in your repository where are you storing the schemas for your tables and views.

 Example: `gcp-us-project/dataset_name`

-### `plugin_image_version` (optional, string)

-**ONLY to be used when testing feature branch changes to this plugin from another pipeline**

-The full hash for the latest commit to your feature branch for this plugin.
-This should match the plugin 'version' you are referencing in your test pipeline.

-Example: `1e602649cebf27b16dc45177ef1552b068fd2f8e`

 ## Secret